9 Types of Menstrual Cup Folds: Find the Right Method

 Figure out the best menstrual cup fold for your body and cup brand — there are so many techniques.

 The video below was produced by Lunette and demonstrates 9 different menstrual cup folds.
+However, these folds can be used with almost any brand of menstrual cup.
 It will take time and patience to find the fold that works best for you, so experiment with the different folds for menstrual cups until you feel comfortable.
+Menstrual Discs are NOT folded using these techniques.
+A menstrual disc is simply squeezed in half to create a ‘figure 8’ shape before insertion.

 The 9 Popular Menstrual Cup Folds Explained